StateSmith/StateSmith/docs/quickstart/index.md

 Let's create our first state machine.
 We'll use PlantUML to get started quickly.
 Later you can try one of our other supported diagraming formats.

+Create a file named `lightbulb.puml` with the following contents:

 <table>
 <tr><td>
 <pre>